-Fig. 21 shows the contour size of the robot in the transportation posture, in which dimensions C and D indicate the center of gravity position of the robot for reference in transportation.
+Figure 14 shows the outline dimensions of the robot in the transportation pose, in which C and D indicate the robot's center of gravity.
+Please reference it during handling and transportation.

-Fig. 21 Reference handling dimensions of the NB220 series
+Figure 18 Reference handling dimensions and center of gravity of the NB80 robot series